-- 2. Disconnect wire harness from the bulb. - 3.
-Reconnect the wiring harness to the new bulb and reinstall the bulb by twisting clockwise.
+- 2. Disconnect the wire harness from the bulb. - 3.
+Reconnect the wiring harness to the new bulb and reinstall by inserting the new bulb straight into the fog lamp until it locks into place.

-Rear Tail, Stop, Turn Signal, Side Marker And Backup Lamp
+Rear Tail, Stop, Turn Signal, Side Marker and Backup Lamps